janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

 ## 🔨 &thinsp; Installation

-The recommended way to acquire the train and test data for this benchmark is through its Python package [available on PyPI](https://pypi.org/project/matbench-discovery):
+The recommended way to acquire the training and test sets for this benchmark is through its Python package [available on PyPI](https://pypi.org/project/matbench-discovery):

 ```zsh
 pip install matbench-discovery